charliegerard/gestures-ml-js/README.md

 ## Blog post

-More details on dev.to in this tutorial.
+More details on in [this blog post](https://dev.to/devdevcharlie/play-street-fighter-with-body-movements-using-arduino-and-tensorflow-js-4kbi).